Clinical UM Guideline

 |E0731||Form-fitting conductive garment for delivery of TENS or NMES (with conductive fibers separated from the patient's skin by layers of fabric)|

-TENS uses a battery operated device that applies electrical stimulation at the site of the pain by wired electrodes that are taped to the surface of the skin.
-TENS can also be delivered by a form-fitting conductive garment (e.g., a garment with conductive fibers which are separated from the individuals' skin by layers of fabric) and is used when a condition exists that precludes conventional TENS electrode placement.
-TENS has been used to relieve pain related to musculoskeletal conditions, or pain associated with active or post trauma injury.
+TENS uses a battery-operated device that applies electrical stimulation at the site of pain by wired electrodes that are taped to the surface of the skin.
+TENS can also be delivered through the use of a form-fitting conductive garment (e.g., a garment with conductive fibers that are separated from the individuals' skin by layers of fabric).
+This garment is applied when a condition exists that precludes conventional TENS electrode placement.
+TENS has been used to relieve pain related to musculoskeletal conditions, or pain associated with active or post-trauma injury.

 PENS is similar in concept to TENS, but differs in that needle electrodes are implanted just beneath the skin instead of being taped to the surface of the skin.
 It is important to distinguish PENS from acupuncture with electrical stimulation.
-In electrical acupuncture, needle electrodes are also inserted just below the skin, but they are not necessarily inserted at the site of pain, but placed according to acupuncture meridians.
+In electrical acupuncture, needle electrodes are also inserted just below the skin, but they are not necessarily inserted at the site of pain, but placed according to acupuncture meridians, a concept of Chinese medicine.

 There are many published reports regarding the use of TENS and PENS for various types of conditions such as low back pain (LBP), myofascial and arthritic pain, sympathetically mediated pain, neurogenic pain, visceral pain, diabetic neuropathy and postsurgical pain.
-While randomized trials have focused on both TENS and PENS, all of the studies have methodologic flaws limiting interpretation, including adequate blinding, drop outs, stimulation variables and outcome measures.
+While randomized controlled trials (RCTs) have focused on both TENS and PENS, all of the currently available studies have methodological flaws that limit interpretation, including inadequate blinding, lack of reporting of drop outs, lack of reporting of stimulation variables, and lack of proper outcome measures.
 However, it is recognized that both TENS and PENS are widely accepted in the physician community as a treatment of a variety of etiologies of pain.

 The American Society of Anesthesiologists (ASA) and American Society of Regional Anesthesia and Pain Medicine (ASRA) support the use of TENS in their revised guideline recommending that "TENS should be used as a multimodal approach to pain management for patients with chronic back pain and may be used for other pain conditions (e.g. neck and phantom limb pain)" (ASA/ASRA, 2010).